fmcgeough/fmcgeough.github.io/_posts/2024-06-19-macros-ini-unit-tests.md

 Suppose you have an Ecto.Schema for a database table in your app.
 It has some required fields.
 If those fields are not provided when calling the `Ecto.Changeset` function `changeset/2` you want the changeset to be invalid.
 I'll use a contrived example to demonstrate how I'd develop that code and use a macro to generate unique tests.
-The examples is an `accounts` table.
+The example is an `accounts` table.
 We'll require that when building an `Ecto.Changeset` that `:account_id` and `account_state` are required.
 All the other fields are optional.
 Here's the module defining the `Ecto.Schema`.